 Designed over three phases, the project explores the importance of play – even more so in difficult times – and the unique culture and creativity in Picton.

-The next phase will involve GATHERING and what we’ve uncovered during the LISTENING phase.
-We will develop creative ideas and projects that focus on bringing people together to build skills, confidence and encourage creativity.
+The current phase involves GATHERING and sharing what we’ve uncovered during the LISTENING phase.
+We’re developing creative ideas and projects that focus on bringing people together to build skills, confidence and encourage creativity.
 These happenings will populate local spaces, creating partnerships and inviting people to look at the streets, buildings and public spaces they see everyday differently.

-The final phase will involve CELEBRATING at a large-scale gathering for the local community.
+The final phase will involve CELEBRATING at a large-scale gathering for the local community in 2025.
 The event or project will be shaped by the people and the knowledge gained in earlier stages of PICTON PLAY so we don’t know what this celebration will be.
 We do know it will be an extraordinary moment of creativity in our neighbourhood.
+Watch this space.

 We want to work with as many local people as we can.
 Each phase of the project will involve a process of collective decision making with our neighbours and local groups.
 We’ll be sharing our work at conversation events and dinners, as well as through our social media and digital channels.
 The project will involve a group of informal advisors who will create a legacy for the area.
 If you live or work in the local area and want to learn more email edgehill@metalculture.com